We regulate the export of live animals and animal reproductive material from Australia.

 - providing education and training to improve animal handling practices.

-Providing these opportunities to improve animal welfare standards can benefit the welfare outcomes for all animals, not just Australian exported livestock.
+Providing these opportunities to improve animal welfare standards can benefit the welfare outcomes for all animals.

 As a regulator, we actively engage with people involved in exporting live animals where appropriate.